certifaction/cli/README.md

 > #### Usage
 >
->     certifaction request create [request flags] [input | url]
+>   certifaction request create [input files | URLs...] [flags]
 >
 > #### Description
 >
-> Create a document signature URL for the person with the given email address and name.
-> The signature request URL can either be sent to the user mailbox or returned by this
+> Create a document signature URL for the person with the given name, optionally email and mobile phone.
+The signature request URL can either be sent to the user mailbox or returned by this command.
-> command.
 If the request URL is sent by email, then it is not returned by the command.
-> If the input parameter is omitted, then the command will take its input from stdin.
-> Returns to stdout the URL to be handed to the signer if the URL is not sent by email
+If the input parameter is omitted, then the command will take its input from stdin.
+Returns to stdout the URL to be handed to the signer if the URL is not sent by email otherwise return nothing.
-> otherwise return nothing.
-Document have to be already registered otherwise it will
-> return an error.
 >
 > #### Flags
->
 >       --name         string   Full name of the signer
->     --email        string   Email address of the signer [required]
+>       --email string                   Email address of signer.
+>       --encryption-key generate-keys   Encryption key in hexadecimal format.
+Generate one with generate-keys.
+If none is given, a new one is generated for you.
->     --send-email   bool     When this flag is enabled the API will send a signing request to the user
+>       --send-email                     When this flag is enabled API will send signing request to the user.

 ### Edit a document signature request